zelloptt/zello-channel-api/AUTH.md

 # Zello Channel API auth tokens

-To use the Channel API or SDK with Zello Friends & Family you'll need a valid access token.
+To use the Channel API or SDK with Zello Friends and Family you'll need a valid access token.
 This document describes how to get one.

 ## Generate API keys and development token